 What Can I Do About Workplace Anxiety?

-As we discussed in the previous section, there are several different reasons why you may be feeling anxious at work.
-Not everyone has the same fears or worries, and it is important to know your own personal triggers that cause your anxiety to spike.
-For example, are you nervous about your deadlines?
-Do you struggle to give presentations to your office?
-Whatever may cause your anxiety to flare up, cultivate more awareness around these issues, and keep a list of them somewhere.
+As we discussed in the previous section, there are several different reasons why you may be experiencing increased anxiety as a result of work.
+Not everyone has the same fears or worries, and it is important to know your own personal stressors that may cause your anxiety to spike.
+For example, do you struggle to give presentations to your office?
+Do you experience intense anxiety when having to do a particular task related to your job?
+Whatever may cause your anxiety to flare up, try cultivate more awareness around these issues, and keep a list of them somewhere.

 Frequently Asked Questions (FAQs)